ajitpsakri/mark-one/README.md

 # mark-one
 CLI app about me
 ## Future Features
-1. Tell the user if they made high score
+1. Tell the user if they made high score✔️
 2. limit the characters of input
 3. Add Range Slider like you see while installig a package
 ## Links